Robotic and Electrical Stimulation Platform for Integral Neuromuscular Enhancement

 RE-SPINE addresses this challenge by proposing a platform that integrates a stationary robotic ankle exoskeleton with a non-invasive spinal cord electrical stimulation system.
 This platform generates electrical and mechanical stimuli non-invasively, which are directed to spinal motor neurons and innervated muscle fibers, with precision not considered before.

-Concurrently, decoded spinal motor neuron activity is used to command spinal cord electrical stimulation patterns that:
+Concurrently, decoded spinal motor neuron activity is used to command spinal cord electrical stimulation patterns that modulate spinal excitability and neuronal synchronization, ultimately for enhancing volitional control of the own leg.

 Long-term Benefits

-Over time, the integrated effects of neuro-controlled electrical and mechanical stimulation promote positive neuroplastic changes, which are required for gaining integral motor recovery after injury.
-This approach has the potential to disrupt current robotic systems for rehabilitation.
+Over time, the integrated effects of neuro-controlled electrical and mechanical stimulation promote positive neuro-plastic changes, which are required for gaining an integral motor recovery after injury, with potentials for disrupting current robotic systems for rehabilitation.

 Financiële details & Tijdlijn